 Only two of the 11 current members of the Board of Directors also serve as officers of the Company and, at present, all of the committees of the Board (other than the Executive Committee and the Retirement Administration Committee) are composed entirely of outside directors.
-All members of the Compensation Committee are directors meeting the criteria established for outside directors in the regulations under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") and for non-employee directors under Section 16 of the Exchange Act.
-The Audit Committee is composed entirely of nonemployee directors, as required by the rules of the New York Stock Exchange.
+All members of the Compensation Committee are directors meeting the criteria established for outside directors in the regulations under Section 162(m) of the Internal Revenue Code and for non-employee directors under Section 16 of the Exchange Act.
+The Audit Committee is composed entirely of non-employee directors, as required by the rules of the New York Stock Exchange.
 At least once a year, the outside directors meet without the presence of management.